TL;DR:

 Does Notabene compete with Travel Rule messaging protocols?

-TRP, OpenVASP, TRUST, Sygna Bridge, TRISA, Shyft, Netki, and VerifyVASP are not Notabene competitors; rather, we integrate all live protocols into our full-service Travel Rule solution.
+TRP, OpenVASP, TRUST, Sygna Bridge, TRISA, Shyft, Netki, and VerifyVASP are not Notabene competitors; rather, we look to integrate all live protocols into our full-service Travel Rule solution.
 Notabene customers can choose the best-fit protocols for their resources and technology needs.
 We assist our clients with onboarding into the protocols, where applicable, and managing the relationship with the protocols of their choice.

 From there, we provide a multi-protocol switch that abstracts the protocol layer from everyday use.
 Notabene clients can send and receive Travel Rule–compliant customer data to and from any VASP, regardless of the protocol in use.